sonofabyte/prog_2/README.md

 - Modify notes
 - Delete notes

+## Project Idea

+I am a person who always has Post-It notes everywhere.
+That was the origin of the idea for a Notes app.
+I wanted to make the app as simple as possible.

 ## Sources and Inspirations

 The code is, by large, written by me.
 I used snippets from: